Measurement of $CP$ asymmetries in $B^0\to \phi K^0_S$ decays with Belle II: Systematic uncertainties

 \subsection{Fit model}

-To validate how accurately the fit determines the underlying physics parameters in the presence of backgrounds, we generate ensemble data sets that contain all the fit components.
-For each ensemble, we sample alternative values of \ACP and \SCP within the physical boundaries, and the fraction of the nonresonant events over the sum of resonant and nonresonant decays between 0 and 30\%, based on the observed sample composition.
+To validate how accurately the fit determines the underlying physics parameters in the presence of backgrounds, we generate ensemble datasets that contain all the fit components.
+For each ensemble, we sample alternative values of \ACP and \SCP within the physical boundaries, and the fraction of the resonant events over the sum of resonant and nonresonant decays between 0.7 and 1.0, to account for the statistical precision on the observed value $f_{\phi K}=0.89\pm0.07$.
 Due to the limited sample size, we assign a conservative systematic uncertainty for the fit bias by taking the largest deviations of the fitted values of \ACP and \SCP from their generated values.
 We also check that the relative magnitude of this systematic uncertainty with respect to the statistical uncertainty remains constant for larger sample sizes.

-We study the effect of neglecting interference between the signal and nonresonant backgrounds using simulated samples, where the \phiks and \nonres components are generated coherently using a complete Dalitz description of the decay~\cite{PhysRevD.82.073011}.
+We study the effect of neglecting interference between the signal and nonresonant backgrounds using simulated samples, where the \phiks and \nonres components are generated coherently using a complete Dalitz-plot description of the decay~\cite{PhysRevD.82.073011}.
 We apply the nominal fit to these samples, where the nonresonant yields are determined by the fit and the \CP-asymmetries of the backgrounds, \acpnrk and \scpnrk, are fixed to their generated values, neglecting interference with the signal.
 The difference between the generated and fitted values of the \CP-asymmetries of the signal is assigned as a systematic uncertainty.

-The effect of fixing the PDF shapes of the \mbc, \ocs, \cosh, and \dt distributions in continuum, and \ocs distribution in signal and nonresonant background, is estimated from ensemble data sets.
-We generate simulated data sets by varying the shape parameters, in order to cover for the empirical parametrization and statistical uncertainty, and fix them to their nominal values in the fit.
-The resulting spread on the distributions of \ACP and \SCP is used to estimate the corresponding systematic uncertainty.
+The effect of fixing the PDF shapes of the \mbc, \ocs, \cosh, and \dt distributions in continuum, and \ocs distribution in signal and nonresonant background, is estimated from ensemble datasets.
+We generate simulated datasets by varying the shape parameters, in order to cover for the empirical parametrization and statistical uncertainty, and fix them to their nominal values in the fit.
+The resulting standard deviation on the distributions of \ACP and \SCP is used to estimate the corresponding systematic uncertainty.

 The same procedure is applied to estimate the systematic uncertainty associated with the external inputs used for the lifetime $\taud=(1.519\pm0.004)~\ps$, mixing frequency $\dmd=(0.507\pm0.002)~\invps$, and \CP asymmetries \acpnrkwa and $\SCP = -0.68^{+0.09}_{-0.10}$ of the nonresonant background.